 Jack Ethridge Jennings was born on April 8, 1916 to John and Goldie Jennings, who lived in Glassport, Pennsylvania, At some point, Jack moved to Chester County for a short time.

-Jack enlisted in service in the Army, and was assigned to Company D, 11th Infantry National Guard.
+Jack enlisted in the Army, and was assigned to Company D, 11th Infantry National Guard.
 He later requested, and was granted a transfer to the Army Air Corps.

 Private Jack Eldridge Jennings died non-battle on September 2, 1942 in a Japanese prisoner of war camp at Cabanatuan.
-His parents were informed he was missing, but did not for months that he had died.
+His parents were informed he was missing, but did not know until months later that he died.